CosmicMind/Material/README.md

 [Get Material Colors on the AppStore](https://itunes.apple.com/app/x/id1111994400?mt=8)

+## Much More...

+So much more inside.
+Enjoy!

 ## License

 Copyright (C) 2015 - 2016, Daniel Dahan and CosmicMind, Inc. <http://cosmicmind.io>.
 All rights reserved.